hanmd82/gogists/doc/chapter13-testing.md

 - Run specific tests by using the `-run` flag, passing in a regular expression for matching with test names
 - Tests can be configured to run in parallel by calling the `t.Parallel()` function at the start of the test code
 - Enable Go's race detector by running with the `-race` flag

+---
+### End-To-End Testing

+- The `httptest.NewTLSServer()` function spins up a `httptest.Server` instance that can accept HTTPS requests for end-to-end testing
+  - it accepts a `http.Handler` as the argument, and this handler gets called each time the test server receives a HTTPS request